wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 #### `ActivationStatus.State_Blocked`

-The activation record is blocked and cannot be used for most of the use-cases, such as generating signatures.
-It can be unblocked and activated again.
+The activation record is blocked and cannot be used for most use-cases, such as generating signatures.
+While it can be unblocked and activated again, the unblock process cannot be performed locally on the mobile device and requires intervention through an external system, such as internet banking or a back office platform.

 #### `ActivationStatus.State_Removed`